porsche-design-system/porsche-design-system/packages/components/src/components/overlay/banner/banner.design.md

 # Banner

-Banner are used to provide action-based feedback messages or to convey informational and/or critical account-related notification.
+Banner are used to provide action-based feedback messages or to convey informational and/or critical related notification.
 Whenever you want to provide short, non-disruptive feedback or confirmation messages that communicate information to the user directly after taking an action, stick to the [Toast](#/components/toast) component instead.